Healthcare Insights

 What are the most common types of industry collaborations?

-Industry payments identifies experts that have received and disclosed payments from a company.
-There are currently over 1.2M experts in the US that have received financial compensation for work that has been completed on behalf of a company.
+Industry payments identify experts who have received and disclosed payments from a company.
+There are currently over 1.4 million experts in the U.S. who have received financial compensation for work that has been completed on behalf of a company.

 Rounding out the top five most common industry collaborations is the sponsoring of clinical trials.
-Clinical trials are research studies aimed at evaluating a medical, surgical, or behavioral intervention.
-This is the primary way that researchers find out if a new treatment, drug, or medical device is safe and effective in people.
-Identifying experts as investigators of a clinical trial sponsored by a company allows you to identify emerging trends from the competition as well as which experts they are aligned with closely.
+Identifying experts as investigators of a clinical trial sponsored by a company allows you to identify emerging trends from the competition as well as which experts they are closely aligned with.

 Learn more